noun (plural coups de théâtre pronounced same)

 - Dramatically, visually and ideologically, it was a triumph, a daring coup de théâtre that implicitly relocated the largely white audience within the on-stage struggle of the dignified West Indians.

-Mid 18th century: French, literally 'blow of theater'.
+French, literally 'blow of theatre'.

 Definition of coup de théâtre in: